SkylineCommunications/dataminer-docs/develop/schemadoc/Protocol/EnumMatrixMatrixOptionType.md

 # EnumMatrixMatrixOptionType simple type

-List of types that can be used in the Matrix MatrixOption type.
+List of types that can be used in the matrix option type.

 ## Content Type